Prime-Holding/rx_bloc/examples/reminders/app_spec.md

 ### Dashboard Page

-  - User can see a counter of the incomplete reminders and a counter for the complete reminders.
+  - User can see a counter of the 'Incomplete' reminders and a counter for the 'Complete' reminders.
-  - Bellow the counters the user sees an "Incomplete overdue" list of only incomplete reminders.
+  - Bellow the counters the user sees an 'Incomplete overdue' list of only 'Incomplete' reminders.
-  - When the page is loaded for the first time the length of the fetched list is up to 5 reminders, sorted by due date in descending order.
+  - When the page is loaded for the first time the length of the fetched list is up to 10 reminders, sorted by due date in descending order.
 The start date is 10 days subtracted from today and the end date is today.
-  - When a reminder is on the Dashboard page and it is marked as complete, regardless from which page, it is removed from the Dashboard page.
+  - When a reminder is on the Dashboard page and it is marked as 'Complete', regardless from which page, it is removed from the Dashboard page.
 Its radio button on the Reminders page is changed to selected.

 ### Pull To Refresh Dashboard List Page